lgb-trail/web-developer-assessment/README.md

 Sublime or Atom etc.) or IDE (e.g. Visual Studio).</p>

 <h3>Task</h3>
-Create a mini-site that will display data in logical and user-friendly manner.
+<p>Create a mini-site that will display data in logical and user-friendly manner.
-Checklist
+Checklist</p>

 <ul>
   <li>The page should responsive while maintaining optimal user experience